vectordotdev/vector/docs/about/guarantees.md

 ### Do I need at least once delivery?

 One of the unique advantages of the logging use case is that data is usually used for diagnostic purposes only.
-Therefore, losing the occassional event has little impact on your business.
+Therefore, losing the occasional event has little impact on your business.
 This affords you the opportunity to provision your pipeline towards performance, simplicity, and cost reduction.
-On the other hand, if you're using your data to perform business critical functions, then data loss is not acceptable and therefore requires "at least once" deliery.
+On the other hand, if you're using your data to perform business critical functions, then data loss is not acceptable and therefore requires "at least once" delivery.

 To clarify, even though a source or sink is marked as "best effort" it does not mean Vector takes delivery lightly.
 In fact, once data is within the